top of page

 Decluttering is a form of self-care because it:

-• Supports mindfulness: Being intentional about what I keep encourages me to live in the present moment, and use all the best "things" now.
+• Supports mindfulness: Being intentional about what I keep encourages me to live in the present moment and use all the best "things" now.

 Embracing Slow Living Through Decluttering

-Decluttering is more than tidying up—it’s a step toward embracing a slower, more mindful way of living.
+Decluttering is more than just tidying up—it’s a step toward embracing a slower, more mindful way of living.
 When I clear my space, I also clear mental space to appreciate the little things: a warm cup of tea sitting on the sofa, a quiet morning journaling at my desk, or a walk in nature.

 Slow living encourages me to: